alphagov/government-service-design-manual/_site/README.md

 Takes the page title of a page.
 Any items appearing in the 'hero' slot will be removed from other lists on the page.

+## section:

+Added as class to the body tag.
+Used for global navigation and section-specific styles

 ## assets: local